-Unistats is the official site that allows you to search for and compare data and information on university and college courses from across the UK.
-The widget(s) below draw data from the corresponding course on the Unistats website.
-If a course is taught both full-time and part-time, one widget for each mode of study will be displayed here.
+Discover Uni is an official source of information about university and college courses across the UK.
+The widget below draws data from the corresponding course on the Discover Uni website, which is compiled from national surveys and data collected from universities and colleges.
+If a course is taught both full-time and part-time, information for each mode of study will be displayed here.

-All applicants applying to begin a course starting in January must apply direct to the University.
+If you're applying for a degree starting in January/February, you can apply directly to the University.

 The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September from one year before the start of the course.
 Our UCAS institution code is L68.

 If you will be applying direct to the University you are advised to apply as early as possible as we will only be able to consider your application if there are places available on the course.To find out when teaching for this degree will begin, as well as welcome week and any induction activities, view our academic term dates.

 Please select when you would like to start:

 A new editorial co-authored by London Met Professor of Applied Health Research, Duncan Stewart, explores the potential of Structured Medication Reviews (SMR).

 Recent history has seen things that previously provoked outrage become disturbingly 'normal' says Patrick Mulrenan.
 This Christmas, let's make sure child homelessness isn't one of them.

 Patrick Mulrenan, course leader for Community Development and Leadership BSc, calls on the new PM to take real action on social mobility.

 Three students volunteered with Healthwatch Islington to explore local residents’ experiences of healthcare in North London.